dmccreary/genai-arch-patterns/docs/prompts/knowledge-graph/concept-taxonomy.md

 ```
 Please suggest a taxonomy of about 10 classifiers
-or groups for these concepts
+or groups for these concepts.
 ```
 ## Response